-By Mark Bond, professor of criminal justice at American Military University
+By Mark Bond, Faculty Member, Criminal Justice at American Military University

 As a profession, we openly talk about officer safety, yet we refuse to talk about the number one killer of police officers: law enforcement suicide.
 Law enforcement suicide is real and yet the police culture continues to ignore the facts.
 What makes us afraid to talk about a real problem?
 Why do we not have stronger leadership on this issue?